A German magazine just published the minutes from Trump's chaotic meeting with G7 leaders

 “Now China leads,” he said.

-The account adds fresh details to the president's fraught European trip.
-Following the meeting, the G7 broke with tradition to release a statement where six nations reaffirmed the Paris climate agreement, without the US.
-The president also caused a diplomatic scuffle in Italy after accusing Germany of being "very bad" on trade and appeared to literally shove aside a leader of a NATO ally.
+The account adds fresh details to the president’s fraught European trip.
+Following the meeting, the G7 broke with tradition to release a statement where six nations reaffirmed the Paris climate agreement, without the United States.
+The president also caused a diplomatic scuffle in Italy after accusing Germany of being “very bad” on trade and appeared to literally shove aside a leader of a NATO ally.

-In a Rose Garden ceremony last Thursday, Trump announced that the US will leave the historic Paris climate agreement—promising to "begin negotiations to re-enter either the Paris accord or an entirely new transaction on terms that are fair to the United States."
+In a Rose Garden ceremony last Thursday, Trump announced that the United States would leave the historic Paris climate agreement—promising to “begin negotiations to reenter either the Paris accord or an entirely new transaction on terms that are fair to the United States.”

-In response to the president's announcement, President Macron of France released a video statement saying, "If we do nothing, our children will know a world of migrations, of wars, of shortage.
-A dangerous world."
+In response to the president’s announcement, President Macron of France released a video statement, saying, “If we do nothing, our children will know a world of migrations, of wars, of shortage.
+A dangerous world.”